swcarpentry/shell-novice/_episodes/01-intro.md

 Next we see the output that our command produced.
 In this case it is a listing of files and folders in a location called `/` - we'll cover what all these mean later today.
-Those with a Mac might recognize the output in this example.
+Those with a Mac might recognize the output in the above example.

 Finally, the shell again prints the prompt and waits for you to type the next command.